-Western New York’s strategic location on the Great Lakes has made it both a terminus and a gateway of migration.
-It was first settled by New Englanders following the Revolutionary War.
-The opening of the Erie Canal provided an easy route west, attracting the first of many waves of immigrants from all over Europe.
-Many remained in the area and have been followed in recent years by immigrants from all over the world.
+Western New York’s strategic location on the Great Lakes has made it both a terminus and gateway of migration.
+First home to Native American communities, the region was later settled primarily by New Englanders following the Revolutionary War.
+The opening of the Erie Canal provided an easy route west, attracting the first of many waves of immigrants from Europe.
+Many people remained in the area and have been followed by immigrants from around the world.

 The Western New York Genealogical Society was founded in 1974 to help preserve and encourage interest in the area's rich genealogical heritage.
-Its focus is on the eight Western New York counties - Erie, Niagara, Genesee, Wyoming, Orleans, Chautauqua, Cattaraugus and Allegany - which today comprise the area of the original Holland Land Company purchase.
+Our work focuses on the eight counties of Western New York - Erie, Niagara, Genesee, Wyoming, Orleans, Chautauqua, Cattaraugus and Allegany - that were originally part of the Holland Land Company Purchase.

 JOIN US FOR THE FIRST MEETING OF THE YEAR.

 "Genealogy 101" with Librarian and Genealogy Specialist Rhonda Konig